Things to consider before approaching a member of staff

 Have you identified possible supervisors?
 Are you sure what research interests you?

-Please remember that only a minority of academic staff promote their availability via these webpages.
+Please remember that only a small minority of academic staff promote their availability via these webpages.

-It is therefore perfectly reasonable for you to spread your search beyond those opportunities listed here, by researching the relevant College websites for information on the work of research groups and for discovering which staff to contact.
+It is therefore perfectly reasonable (indeed, an absolute must in reality) for you to spread your search beyond those opportunities listed here, by researching the relevant College websites for information on the work of research groups and for discovering which staff to contact.

 Sometimes it is useful to know who the research group administrators are, because they will perhaps know if the group has hosted UROP participants in the past, and whether opportunities may be available again.
 It's all part of your network building!